 Avoid paying your credit down and running available space back up again.
 Not only does this mean that you are creating more and more debt, having your outstanding balance often at (or near) the maximum will lower your credit score.
 Think of the revolving account as borrowed money.
 The closure to the maximum amount available on credit cards reflects a restricted cash flow, lowering credit ratings.

 Not all credit charges are created equal.
 Cash advances, for instance, start accumulating interest as soon as you take them out.
 Don’t use your debit card and your credit card interchangeably.
 You could be paying extra interest that you aren’t even aware of.

-Are you struggling to manage your debt load?
+A high utilization rate of revolving charge accounts will drop the holders’ credit rating and increase debt over time.
+Are you struggling to manage your credit card debt?
 We can help you learn about how different credit products work and your best strategy for paying them off.
-Call one of our trained credit counsellors at or start with our online debt analysis.
+Call one of our trained credit counsellors at (844) 560-6914 or start with our online debt analysis.